sandinmyjoints/leveraging-node/talk.md

 - We are a small shop.
 For a long time, 2 engineers, then 3, now we have a few more.
 - We do cost/benefit analysis on everything we do.
 - Complicated parts to reimplement.
 Why do it?
-- We can implement things quickly and try new things out at a very low cost.
+- An example of how Node allows you to implement things quickly and try new things out at a very low cost.